 But while you must not neglect prayer, you must also give God something to work on.
 You can know everything I’ve discussed earlier, but unless you confront your Goliath, practically, it won’t be defeated.

-God is looking for those who have faith in him to confront their Goliaths and He’ll do the rest.
-Otherwise, how could a small stone have passed through a little hole in the armour of an experienced champion like Goliath and make him slump?
-2 Chron 16:9 says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him” (NKJV).
+God is looking for those who have faith in Him to confront their Goliaths and He’ll do the rest.
+Otherwise, how could a small stone have passed through a little hole in the armour of an experienced champion like Goliath and made him slump?
+2 Chronicles 16:9a says, “For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him” (NKJV).
 What action is the Spirit of God moving you to take?
 Take action!
 Do what will make God act strong on your behalf.
 Faith without corresponding action is dead (James 2:20).
 The New Century Version says it like this: “Faith that does nothing is worth nothing.”
 Complement your faith with action, as the Holy Spirit leads you.

 David had to step forward and face the risk of being killed.
-He could have been afraid like others, but he was not.
-He knew his God; he was strong; and he did exploits (Dan 11:32b).
+He could have been afraid like others but he was not.
+He knew his God; he was strong and did exploits (Daniel 11:32b).

 Take note of that phrase: David hurried and ran toward the army to meet the Philistine.
 He didn’t waste further time – he was ready to do what he had come out to do.
-His confidence must have destabilized Goliath, who had his shield bearer walking before him (verses 7b, 41b).
+His confidence must have destabilized Goliath, who had his shield-bearer walking before him (verses 7b, 41b).
 But David was standing alone.
 However, Goliath didn’t know David wasn’t really alone!
+God was with him.

 So David ran hurriedly towards Goliath.
 You must run towards that challenge and leave others behind to watch you as you move towards fulfilling your destiny.
 You must be prepared to back the crowd.
 Very soon, they will be clapping for you.
 But in the meantime, you have to back them to do what you must do.
 You must step out of the crowd.
 There must be that separation for now.
 When you return to them, you are elevated to a new status – you’re the same person, but you’re really not the same person!

 10. Ensure total victory; avoid premature celebration.
-1 Sam 17:50-51a says, “So David triumphed over the Philistine with a sling and a stone, and struck the Philistine and killed him.
+1 Samuel 17:50-51a says, “So David prevailed over the Philistine with a sling and a stone, and struck the Philistine and killed him.
 But there was no sword in the hand of David.
-Therefore David ran and stood over the Philistine, took his sword and drew it out of its sheath and killed him, and cut off his head” (NLT).
+Therefore David ran and stood over the Philistine, took his sword and drew it out of its sheath and killed him, and cut off his head with it” (NKJV).
 Goliath’s god failed him!
-When Goliath was hit by the stone from David’s sling, he fell on the ground.
+When Goliath was hit by the stone from David’s sling, he fell to the ground.
 Your Goliath will fall in Jesus’ name.
 But David did not see that as something to celebrate.
-He ran towards him, removed the sword on Goliath’s side and killed him, cutting off his head.
+He ran towards him, removed the sword from Goliath’s side and killed him, cutting off his head.
 Goliath died.
 It was at that point that the Philistines fled (verse 51b).
 Until then, they probably thought that Goliath was pretending and would soon stand up to kill David!

 But once his head was removed from his neck, which confirmed that he was dead, they knew they had lost the battle.
-They fled, and the Israelites began to pursue them.
+They fled, and the Israelites pursued them.
 You’ll kill your Goliath and cut off its head in Jesus’ name.
 You’ll hold it in your hand as your trophy!

 Make your victory over your Goliath total, not partial.
-You must not just get your Goliath on the ground, but you must remove its head!
-Not only the horse must perish, the horse and the rider must perish.
-“I will sing to the LORD, for He has triumphed gloriously!
-The horse and its rider He has thrown into the sea!”
-(Exo 15:1NKJV).
+You must not just get your Goliath on the ground, but you must also remove its head!
+Not only the horse must perish, but the horse and the rider must also perish.
+“I will sing to the Lord,

 Conclusion: Get ready to kill your Goliath.
-Don’t be contented killing your lion and your bear.
-David entered the battle ground an uncelebrated, despised, shepherd boy, but left the place a national figure that even the women singers waxed an album for him!
-(1 Sam 18:6b).
+Don’t be content killing your lion and your bear.
+David entered the battleground an uncelebrated, despised, shepherd boy, but left the place a national figure that even the women singers waxed an album for him!
+(1 Samuel 18:6b).

-I pray the LORD will open your eyes to see your Goliath.
+I pray that the Lord will open your eyes to see your Goliath.
 I pray even more that you’ll be bold enough to face your Goliath and become who God has destined you to be.
 It is well with you in Jesus’ name.